Phssthp0k/Phssthp0k/README.md

 - 👋 Hi, I’m Duke
 - 👀 I’m interested in Cyber Security, developing and system admin
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning Cyber Security on [TryHackMe](https://tryhackme.com/p/DUKE)

 <!---
 Phssthp0k/Phssthp0k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.